NightscoutFoundation/xDrip/Documentation/WatchGuide.md

   Force Wear may also provide better BT connectivity over that provided by the smartphone.
 As an example, some users find that the SW3 provides better BT connectivity than their Samsung Galaxy Note 4 smartphone.

 ###Initial Wear Enablement Requests Location Permission
-Upon initial enablement of standalone wear, by selecting the the Enable Wear preference on watch or phone, a Location Permission is Required dialog box will be displayed.
-Android Wear requires Bluetooth Permission to be manually accepted by the user, therefore, the user must accept the Location Permission query in order for standalone mode to work.
+Upon initial enablement of standalone wear, by selecting the the Enable Wear preference on watch or phone, a **Location Permission is Required** dialog box will be displayed.
+Android Wear requires **Location Access** to be manually accepted by the user, therefore, the user must accept the Location Permission query in order for standalone mode to work.
 Alternatively, the user can enable Location Permission in Watch -> Settings -> Permissions - XDrip Prefs, then enable Location.

 <img align="middle" src="./images/prefs-wear-permissions.png" title="xDrip+ Wear Integration Preferences">